fessno/handsome/README.md

-# im not a handsome guy, no, im fefessno.
+# im not a handsome guy, no, im fefeno.